eiseneuter/karyon/README.md

 * **Fullscreen Overlays (Wayland & X11):** While X11 naturally allows drawing over fullscreen apps, Wayland strictly enforces window layers.
 Karyon bypasses this limitation by dynamically injecting specialized **KWin Window Rules** into KDE Plasma, forcing the compositor to always place the Karyon overlay in the highest possible layer, seamlessly overlapping fullscreen videos or apps.
 * **High-Performance Vector Rendering:** Karyon is purely software-rendered via Qt's `QPainter`, but highly optimized.
 By utilizing simple, clean vector graphics and strictly timed 30 FPS event loops, the overlay draws in just ~1-2 milliseconds per frame.
 This ensures buttery-smooth animations while keeping CPU usage low.

+## Things to keep in mind
+* **Be patient:** Give your brain and muscle memory some time to adapt.
+Once you do, Karyon will make your workflow much smoother.
+* **Drag & drop:** Dropping files in another window is faster than before.
+Grab file, call up destination window with Karyon, drop file.
+* **Icon fallbacks:** Not all window icons are guaranteed to display; missing ones are replaced by text titles.
+* **Startup caution:** do not grab any window or try to manage windows, while Karyon is booting up (KARYON intro).
+It will result in faulty window focus behavior!
+* **System tray:** Completely removing the system tray from your desktop can limit some KDE functions (like the clipboard).
+If you need Klipper, I recommend keeping the system tray active somewhere on the desktop and hiding all elements.
+Karyon is generally unable to invoke the actual notification flyout window (only accessable via the true system tray).

 ## Run (from source)
     ./run.sh [--debug]
     # or: python3 -m karyon [--debug]